paul-hammant/tbd/content/game-changers/index.md

 commits, we would wait a little while to allow checkins to finish (particularly for the non-atomic CVS), and humans would have to pick apart who actually broke the build.

-Surely non-Trunk-Based Development teams would turn on CI for every branch and soon after plan their migration to Trunk Based Development.
+Surely teams not doing Trunk-Based Development would turn on this speculative merge and build capability for every branch and soon after plan their migration to Trunk-Based Development.

 ## Google revealing their Monorepo Trunk (2016)